superphy/gamechanger/docs/detailed_methods.md

 The frequency of the putative functions, taking the top functional hit, for each of the remaining 403 regions was created as follows:

     perl src/functional_counts.pl analyses/405_species_specific_regions/405_specific_function.txt > analyses/405_species_specific_regions/functional_frequency.txt

-Allowing for multiple annotations of the same putative protein, the fequency of each was generated as follows:

 ## SISTR analyses of missing serovars